takeiteasy/fun-with-pixels/README.md

 };
 ```

-Now you have your scene file, you will have to build it as a dynamic library.
-Make sure to link the necessary files.
-Below is an example of building on MacOS, please see the Makefile to see how to build on your platform.
+Now build the scenes

 ```
-clang -shared -fpic [scene file].c src/pb_cocoa.c src/rng.c -framework Cocoa -o scene.dylib
+make scenes
 ```

 Now you have your dynamic library, you can run:

 ```
-fwp -p scene.dylib
+./build/fwp build/[scene].dylib
 ```

 Provided you haven't changed the example, the window should appear and display a red background.
 If you now rebuild the scene with the same command as before, the screen will change to blue!
-That's about it really.

 ## pb